FeatureBaseDB/featurebase/docs/getting-started.md

 curl -O https://raw.githubusercontent.com/pilosa/getting-started/master/stargazer.csv
 curl -O https://raw.githubusercontent.com/pilosa/getting-started/master/language.csv
 ```
-We will also download two `.txt` files.
-One is the `requirements.txt` that will install python-pilosa and the other is `languages.txt` which will provide context to the `language` field.
+We will also download two text files.
+One is the `requirements.txt` that will install python-pilosa later on and the other is `languages.txt` which will provide context to the `language` field.
 ```
 curl -O https://raw.githubusercontent.com/pilosa/getting-started/master/python/requirements.txt
 curl -O https://raw.githubusercontent.com/pilosa/getting-started/master/language.txt